 Yes, the RoboVac 11 leaves behind some debris in carpet, and it can miss some parts of your floor during a cleaning cycle—limitations that stronger, smarter, pricier bots don’t have.
 But if you run the RoboVac 11 at least a few times per week, it can keep your floors free of obvious debris, with very little effort on your part.

-If the price of the Eufy RoboVac 11 jumps above $220, or you want an affordable bot that you can control with a smartphone app (or Alexa), check out the iRobot Roomba 650 instead.
-It is an older model, with a shorter battery life and a steeper price, and is a little more likely to get stuck than our main pick.
+If the price of the Eufy RoboVac 11 jumps above $220, or you want an affordable bot that you can control with a smartphone app (or Alexa), check out the iRobot Roomba 690 instead.
+Compared with our main pick, it has a shorter battery life and a steeper price, and it’s a little more likely to get stuck midcycle.
 But it’s also a somewhat stronger cleaner, and its predecessor (the Roomba 650, our top overall pick from 2013 through early 2017) had a years-long track record for reliability and owner satisfaction.
 On balance, we think it will clean and navigate about as well as the Eufy RoboVac 11.
 We have not yet tested the Roomba 690, but we’re comfortable recommending it already because it’s essentially the same machine as the older Roomba 650 for the same list price with the big upside of connectivity.

 If you’re having a hard time finding our main pick or runner-up, consider the Ecovacs Deebot M82.
 It has a smaller dust bin and a less-effective brush roll than our main pick, yet it costs extra.
 We’re also not sure what to expect from the brand’s customer service.
 But it’s another decent, relatively affordable option if the other choices aren’t available.